Arche Resonance Theory

 17.3 What U3 Contains

-The structure of U(3) is well established.
-Its nine generators decompose as follows.
-SU(3) contributes eight generators: two diagonal generators forming its Cartan subalgebra and six off-diagonal generators organised as three conjugate pairs.
-The U(1) factor contributes one further diagonal generator, the overall phase rotation of all three complex axes simultaneously.
+The structure of U(3) is standard.
+Its nine generators divide into eight from SU(3) and one from U(1).
+Within the eight SU(3) generators, two diagonal generators form the Cartan subalgebra and six off-diagonal generators appear as three conjugate pairs.
+The extra U(1) generator supplies the overall phase rotation.

-The three diagonal generators of U(3) in total, two from SU(3) and one from U(1), are the commuting generators that encode the independent phase rotations of the three complex axes.
-The Cartan subalgebra of U(3) is spanned by these three commuting diagonal generators.
-Their commuting character reflects the geometric independence of the three vertices of the Arche-Delta: the phase rotation associated with each vertex does not affect the others.
-The six off-diagonal generators of SU(3) correspond to the continuous transformations that mix pairs of complex axes while preserving the overall unitary structure of the C3 subspace.
+The three diagonal generators in total correspond to commuting phase rotations associated with the three complex axes.
+Their commutativity mirrors the geometric independence of the three vertices of the Arche-Delta.
+The off-diagonal generators represent the continuous transformations that mix pairs of axes while preserving unitary structure.

 17.4 The Next Question

 U(3) is the symmetry group of the tiling in the frequency domain.
-What this symmetry means physically, how it behaves once spacetime is derived, and how its factors are interpreted in the explicitly physical theory are questions for the physics volume rather than the metaphysical one.
+What this symmetry becomes physically, how it behaves once spacetime is derived, and how its factors are read in the explicitly physical theory are matters for the physics volume.

-The present volume stops at the level of pre-physical geometry and symmetry.
-The emergence of spacetime and the explicitly physical reading of this structure begin in the next document.
+The present text ends at pre-physical geometry and symmetry.
+The emergence of spacetime, and with it the explicitly physical interpretation of this structure, begins in the next document.